denoland/deno/std/log/README.md

 Additional notes on `mode` as described above:

+- `'a'` Default mode.
+As above, this will pick up where the logs left off in rotation, or create a new log file if it doesn't exist.
 - `'w'` in addition to starting with a clean `filename`, this mode will also cause any existing backups (up to `maxBackupCount`) to be deleted on setup giving a fully clean slate.